Pilot one workflow before you scale it

 - Any agreed handoff artifacts

-- Reviewer involvement early
+- Reviewer involvement happens early when needed

-- Evaluation and human-review checkpoints
+- Measurement and checkpoints are documented

-- Documentation that survives the engagement
+- Documentation survives the engagement